HartJeremy/Line-Learner/README.md

 Fixes PDF import by loading the browser-compatible PDF.js build dynamically and correcting PDF text extraction syntax.

+## Lyrics Mode (v55)
+Choose **Song / lyrics** before importing or pasting text.
+Put each lyric phrase on its own line.
+Optional section headings such as `[Verse 1]`, `CHORUS`, `BRIDGE`, or `OUTRO` organize the song.
+OffBook treats each phrase as a recall card and uses the preceding phrase as the cue.
+Script mode remains available unchanged.

 ## v54 PDF Import Fix